ardra1902/AI-Video-Highlighter/README.md

 **Configure Environment Variables**

-Edit the .env file in the root directory of the project with the following content:
+Create the .env file in the root directory of the project with the following content:
 ```bash
 DEEPGRAM_API_KEY=your_deepgram_api_key
 ```